elotroalex/chiens/_texts/translation.md

 - I scream from the top of my watch.
 Warning!
 - Closer!
 - This way!
-- a soft and slow voice of bad harvest and unexpected rain
+- the soft and slow voice of a bad harvest and unexpected rain
 - the black nude
 - draws
 - draws